redhat-nfvpe/toad/doc/source/quickstart.md

 though.
 It is recommended that you use a machine with at least 32GB of RAM, ideally 64GB of RAM.

+## Logging Into Web Services

+Web services are deployed behind the [traefik reverse proxy](https://docs.traefik.io/) and can be accessed via hostnames.
+These hostnames are configured in `docker-compose.yml` via a traefik frontend rule.
+The hostname is one of `jenkins.${PROXY_DOMAIN}` or `kibana.${PROXY_DOMAIN}` where `${PROXY_DOMAIN}` is an environment variable defined in `toad/.env`.
+By default the domain is defined as `toad.tld`.

+In order for the traefik proxy to know where to forward your requests, you'll need to either

+1. setup DNS services to point the subdomains to the primary address of your virtual host where Docker and Traefik are running
+1. modify your `/etc/hosts` file to statically assigned the hostname to the primary interface of your virtual host.

+For example, in my network my virtual host primary network interface has the IP address of `192.168.5.151`.
+I can then define the default hostname to that address in my `/etc/hosts` file.

+    192.168.5.151	kibana.toad.tld jenkins.toad.tld

+Once you've completed the provisioning steps, you can login to your Jenkins master by browsing to http://jenkins.toad.tld.

 [toad_aio_overview]: toad_aio_overview.png